-Conable, a Republican, was the representative for New York's 30th congressional district from 1983 to 1984.
+Conable was the representative for New York’s 30th congressional district and was a Republican.
+He served from 1983 to 1984.

 Conable is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).